U. S. Securities and Exchange Commission

 Series A Preferred Stock

-Each share of Series B Preferred Stock may be converted by the holder of the share into 100 shares of common stock, subject to equitable adjustment of the conversion rate.
-Each holder of Series B Preferred Stock has voting rights equal to the holder of the number of shares of common stock into which the Series B Preferred Stock is convertible.
-Upon liquidation of the Company, each holder of Series B Preferred Stock is entitled to receive, out of the net assets of the Company, $0.01 per share, then to share in the distribution on an as-converted basis.
+Each share of Series A Preferred Stock may be converted by the holder of the share into 100 shares of common stock, subject to equitable adjustment of the conversion rate.
+Each holder of Series A Preferred Stock will have voting rights equal to the holder of the number of shares of common stock into which the Series A Preferred Stock is convertible.
+Upon liquidation of the Company, each holder of Series A Preferred Stock will be entitled to receive, out of the net assets of the Company, $0.01 per share, then to share in the distribution on an as-converted basis.

 Undesignated Preferred Stock